Codeception/codeception.github.com/docs/02-GettingStarted.md

 It's hard to write a complete test at once.
 You will need to try different commands with different arguments before you find a correct path.

-Since Codeception 3.0 you can pause execution in any point and enter interactive shell where you will be able to try commands in action.
+Since Codeception 3.0 you can pause the execution at any point and enter an interactive shell where you will be able to try different commands in action.
-All you need to do is to **call `$I->pause()` in debug mode**.
+All you need to do is **call `$I->pause()`** somewhere in your test, then run the test in [debug mode](#Debugging).

+Interactive Pause requires [`hoa/console`](https://hoa-project.net/) which is not installed by default.
+To install it, run:

+{% highlight bash %}

+php composer.phar require --dev hoa/console

+{% endhighlight %}

 {% highlight php %}